-    Critical care unit IV – it is to house post anaesthesia care patients.
+It is to house post anesthesia care patients.

-Enhance ability of attending staff member to identify potential source of problem
+Enhance the ability to attend staff member to identify the potential source of the problem

 Transfer of care from physician to physician or nurse to nurse in case of change of location or Change of shifts